 Construction: Not seamless, fully lined, extra layer from front of the gusset extending to the back

 Thinx is an American-based company that only sells period-proof underwear – although they do have a sister company called Icon designed for women who experience urinary incontinence.
 Thinx is moisture-wicking, anti-microbial, absorbent and leakproof.
 My pair is made with breathable PUL fabric, and the inside layer is 95% cotton (which is great for those who suffer from chronic vaginal infections).
 I purchased the scarlet hiphuggers, that are designed to hold 2 tampons worth of fluid.
 Like Knix, they have various styles (like boy shorts) that hold different amounts of liquid.

 Lastly, if you love learning about periods and want to keep in the flow, sign up for my monthly newsletter called The Flow for great and informative content like this!
-And you’ll also get a free plan while you’re at it!
+And you’ll also get a FREE hormone balancing meal plan while you’re at it!